react-dnd/react-dnd/packages/util-asap/README.md

 [zalgo]: http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony

-This CommonJS package provides an `asap` module that exports a function that executes a task function _as soon as possible_.
+This CommonJS package provides an `asap` module that exports a function that ruts a task function _as soon as possible_.

 ASAP strives to schedule events to occur before yielding for IO, reflow, or redrawing.
 Each event receives an independent stack, with only platform code in parent frames and the events run in the order they are scheduled.

-ASAP provides a fast event queue that will execute tasks until it is empty before yielding to the JavaScript engine's underlying event-loop.
+ASAP provides a fast event queue that will run tasks until it is empty before yielding to the JavaScript engine's underlying event-loop.
 When a task gets added to a previously empty event queue, ASAP schedules a flush event, preferring for that event to occur before the JavaScript engine has an